atrex66/io-samurai/docs/user-guide-io-samurai-hal.md

 The `analog-in-s32` pin exists to support scenarios where LinuxCNC components require integer inputs or where floating-point values need to be overridden for compatibility.
 For example, some motion control modules may expect integer ADC values, and `analog-in-s32` provides a direct way to supply these without additional conversion.

 ## License
-The `io-samurai` component is licensed under the GPL.
+The `io-samurai` component is licensed under the MIT license.

 ---